kg-construct/rml-core/RML-core/expressions.md

 * Curly braces that do not enclose [=reference expressions=] MUST be escaped by a backslash character (`\`).
 This also applies to curly braces within [=reference expressions=].
 * Backslash characters (`\`) MUST be escaped by preceding them with another backslash character, yielding (`\\`).
 This also applies to backslashes within [=reference expressions=].
 * There SHOULD be at least one pair of unescaped curly braces.
-* If a template contains multiple pairs of unescaped curly braces, then any pair SHOULD be separated from the next one by a <dfn>safe separator</dfn>.
-This is any character or string that does not occur anywhere in any of the data values of either [=reference expression=] result.

 The <dfn>template reference expressions</dfn> of a [=template expression=] is the set of [=reference expressions=] enclosed in unescaped curly braces in the [=string template=].